Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 Fulfilled!
 Zechariah 14:5 Commentary: During the Second Coming, Jesus was expected to come on the Clouds in the Presence of the Heavenly Host.
 A Multitude of Angels were seen in the Clouds in A.D.
 66 at the Start of the Jewish War.

 On the twenty-first day of Jyar in A.D.
-66, a month after the eastern gate had miraculously opened, it is written: “Chariots and troops of soldiers in their armor were seen running about among the clouds” (Josephus The Wars of the Jews 6.5.3.).
-The army mentioned above would seem to be the heavenly host riding alongside Jesus during the initial aspect of his second coming, an event described in greater detail in Revelation 19:11-16.
+66, a month after the eastern gate had miraculously opened, it is written: “Chariots and troops of soldiers in their armor were seen running about among the clouds[.]”12 The army mentioned above would seem to be the heavenly host riding alongside Jesus during the initial aspect of his second coming, an event described in greater detail in Revelation 19:11-16.

-The fact that Jesus returned in the presence of all the holy ones suggests that he, as promised, had inherited his father’s kingdom.
-In Deuteronomy 33:2, Moses revealed to the people that when God descended on Mount Sinai and Mount Paran he came with a myriad of his holy ones.
+The fact that Jesus returned in the presence of all the holy ones suggests that Jesus, as promised, had inherited His father’s kingdom.
+In Deuteronomy 33:2, Moses revealed to the people that when God descended on Mount Sinai and Mount Paran the Lord came with a myriad of His holy ones.
 Christ’s return mirrors this appearance.
 Like the God of Israel’s descent on Mount Sinai, Christ also comes on a cloud in the company of the heavenly host.

 In many instances in which the second coming is described the Greek word parousia is used.
 In many of these instances, the technical usage of the term is implied.
-Here the word denotes the arrival at a city of an imperial emissary, an emperor or a conquering general.
-What better word to describe Christ’s return?
+Here the word denotes the arrival at a city of an imperial emissary, an emperor or a conquering general.13 What better word to describe Christ’s return?
 Generals and emperors do not travel alone.
 They are typically accompanied by a retinue.
 These attendants serve and protect the official.
 In the same way, someone as important as the Messiah would almost certainly be accompanied by the heavenly host.
-Throughout the history of the church, many Christians have mistakenly imagined that Christ would return alone despite abundant Biblical evidence to the contrary.
+Many Christians mistakenly believe that Christ would return alone.
 According to the New Testament, Jesus is expected to return in the presence of the holy angels.
 This fact is made clear in Mark 8:38, Luke 9:26, 1 Thessalonians 3:13, Jude 14 and Revelation 19:11-14.
 The same message is found in Zechariah 14:5.
-As both king and general, Jesus rides at the head of his victorious army.[15a]
+As both king and general, Jesus rides at the head of his victorious army.14

 6 On that day there will be no light, no cold or frost.
 7 It will be a unique day, without daytime or nighttime—a day known to the LORD.
 When evening comes, there will be light.